ydahal1/ydahal1/ReadMe.md

-What do birds give out on Halloween?
-Tweets.
+My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.

 [
-Tue Apr 21 00:48:19 UTC 2026
+Wed Apr 22 00:45:58 UTC 2026
  ]